oguzliv/Add_Player_Into_Event/README.md

   I need to add your IP Address into whitelist.</li>
   <li>After you run the application and resolve the issues with database, just sent some requests with Postman : </li>
     <ul>
-      <li><b>http://127.0.0.1:8000/auth/signin</b> : Createa a new user with a new username, password and level</li>
+      <li><b>http://127.0.0.1:8000/auth/signin</b> : Createa a new user with a new username, password and level in the request body</li>
-      <li><b>http://127.0.0.1:8000/auth/login</b>: Login with newly created users.
+      <li><b>http://127.0.0.1:8000/auth/login</b>: Login with newly created user with sendin username and password in the request body.
 After login is successfull, use the returned token as Bearer Token</li>
-      <li><b>http://127.0.0.1:8000/api/joinEvent/63b0427e5d7eca04cb4de6db</b>: After authorize the new user, just send the request in to this endpoint</li>
+      <li><b>http://127.0.0.1:8000/api/joinEvent/63b0427e5d7eca04cb4de6db</b>: After authorize the new user, just send the request in to this endpoint.
+Id in the request url is for eventId.</li>
     </ul>
   <li>I already share my postman collection with you, you can use it or contact me whenever you want</li>
 </ol>